 Who was the culinary genius who first baked a pizza in a deep dish, filling it up with chunky tomato sauce, gooey cheese and loads of toppings?
 Three different men claim to have invented Chicago deep dish pizza.
 Even official city historian Tim Samuelson admits we’ll probably never know for sure which of these three is the “official” deep dish pizza inventor.
 Their competing stories are now the stuff of delicious Chicago lore.

 I’ll start off with the restauranteur who’s most forgotten these days.
 Ric Riccardo, Sr. opened an Italian steakhouse at 437 North Rush in 1934.
-That address may ring a bell for guests from our Historic Chicago Walking Bar Tour.
+That address may ring a bell for guests from our old Historic Chicago Walking Bar Tour.
 Riccardo’s occupied the building which had previously been Bert Kelly’s Stables, an early jazz joint and speakeasy we visit during the tour.
 The steakhouse was apparently much more popular for drinking than dining.
 News reporters, writers, artists and visitors packed the place and lent it an air of Bohemian revelry.
 Greg Borzo relates that a visitor once said “I’m shocked, shocked, to find that eating is going on here.”

 Ric apparently did well enough to branch out beyond steaks.
 He bought an old Victorian mansion a few blocks away, at 29 East Ohio Street, and opened Riccardo’s Pizzeria in it in 1943.
 Riccardo’s served a new spin on the old Italian classic, with pizza baked in a deep dish with a thick crust and loaded with toppings.
 One theory behind this innovative new style is that flour was easier to come by during World War II shortages.
 So, Riccardo’s thickened up the crust to make their pizza heartier.
 According to Borzo, Chicago deep dish pizza got mixed reviews at first.
-The newsmen who got soused at Ric’s eventually warmed up to it though and started spreading the word of the new dish.
+The newsmen who got soused at Ric’s eventually warmed up to it though.
+They subsequently and started spreading the word of the new dish.
 That bit of help went a long way, since the restaurant, now known as Pizzeria Uno, is where Chicago deep dish pizza was invented.

 View this post on Instagram